-At Swimm, we use Heap as an event-based analytics tool.
-Heap helps us auto-track events and understand who our customers are and how and why our customers are using Swimm.
-Developers also use Heap as a complementary tool (along with Datadog and Sentry) to investigate bugs that occur in Swimm’s app - so we can get a more complete picture of what’s going on.
+At Swimm, we use Amplitude as an event-based analytics tool.
+Amplitude helps us auto-track events and understand who our customers are and how and why our customers are using Swimm.
+Our developers also use Amplitude as a complementary tool (along with Datadog and Sentry) to investigate bugs that occur in Swimm’s app – so we can get a complete picture of what’s going on.

-We also use Heap to assess the performance of Swimm’s app and track user interactions.
-We’re also usually running numerous experiments too, and Heap is useful for this.
+Amplitude assesses the performance of Swimm’s app and track user interactions.
+We’re also usually running numerous experiments too, and Amplitude is useful for this as well.

 Figma’s design system is also robust.
 If you want to change something, it’s a one-button click making it very easy to change the UI and automatically update all of our Swimm mockups.

-If you are interested in learning about Swimm's documentation devtool - to create and edit docs that are coupled with your code, auto-synced, and fully integrated into your workflow - sign up for Swimm's free beta and/or request to see a demo.
+If you are interested in learning about Swimm’s documentation Devtool – to create and edit docs that are coupled with your code, Auto-synced, and fully integrated into your workflow –sign up for our free product demo and see Swimm in action up close.